Baby Dry Scalp: Causes, Home Remedies And Treatment

 2. Tea tree oil

-For application on older infants, it is best to dilute it with a carrier oil, such as almond or coconut oil, and do a patch test to check for allergies before applying it.
+For the application of tea tree oil on older infants, it is best to dilute it with a carrier oil, such as almond or coconut oil, and do a patch test to check for allergies before applying it.

 3. Aloe vera gel